 - Any illness within the past month

-- Any medications or supplements given within the past month
+- Any medications, vitamins, or supplements given within the past month

 After obtaining the medical history, your veterinarian will perform a thorough physical examination.
-Your veterinarian will look for evidence of dehydration, abdominal pain or tenderness, bloating or gas, swellings, or any other physical abnormality.
-Your dog's temperature and other vital signs will be recorded.
+Your veterinarian will look for evidence of dehydration, abdominal pain, tenderness, bloating or gas, swellings, or any other physical abnormality.
+Your dog's temperature and other vital signs (heart and respiratory rates) will be recorded.

 - Complete blood cell count (CBC) - indicates the presence of dehydration and infection

-- Serum chemistries and electrolytes - detects organ system abnormalities and electrolyte imbalances due to vomiting and diarrhea
+- Serum chemistries and electrolytes - detect organ system abnormalities and electrolyte imbalances due to vomiting and diarrhea

 - Urinalysis - detects urinary tract infections, kidney disease, dehydration, urine glucose for diabetes, etc.

-- Abdominal radiographs - to search for gastric (stomach) or intestinal obstruction or other abnormal findings
+- Abdominal radiographs (X-rays) - to search for stomach or intestinal obstruction or other abnormal findings

 - Abdominal ultrasound - to look for intestinal obstructions or other abnormalities